-- 4.8.1.
-The Mission will enable digital information and services throughout the lifecycle of a tourist's journey comprising of pre-visit, during visit and post visit phases.
-A tourist's journey begins with inspiration while planning a trip, considering trip to India, gaining confidence about India visit, finding out best time to visit.
-It is followed by research to find out what places to visit, what activities will be there, affordability of the visit, what is the feedback from other travellers etc. - 4.8.2.
-After completing the research, booking phase of the journey begins when trip is booked, visa is applied and itinerary is planned.
-The tourist then proceeds to the destination and ascertains that all the information is available, what's the support system during travel?
-The tourist has to feel secure during the travel.
-The tourist undertakes various activities including transportation, accommodation, catering, shopping, entertainment and creates memorabilia.
-Post the visit, the tourist shares his experience with others over social media and blogs.
+The Mission will enable digital information and services throughout the lifecycle of a tourist's journey.
+During pre-visit period, it will include information for planning a trip, considering trip to India, gaining confidence about India visit and finding out best time to visit, places to visit, tourist activities, affordability of the visit etc. The Mission will also facilitate online VISA and booking of accommodation and other services.
+During the visit, the tourist will need to be facilitated for various activities including transportation, accommodation, catering, shopping, entertainment and creates memorabilia.
+Post the visit, the tourist shares his experience and feedback with others over social media and blogs.